USC School of Architecture

 The USC School of Architecture is the architecture school at the University of Southern California.
 Located in Los Angeles, California, it is one of the university's twenty-two professional schools, offering both undergraduate and graduate degrees in the fields of architecture, building science, landscape architecture and heritage conservation.

 The USC School of Architecture has enrolled over 6,500 alumni.
 Since its founding as a department in 1914, the school has produced some of the world's leading architects, including Frank Gehry, Paul R. Williams, Pierre Koenig and Thom Mayne, among others.
-The current dean of the school is Brett Steele and faculty comprises notable architects including Alvin Huang, Wes Jones, Lorcan O'Herlihy and Lawrence Scarpa.
+The current dean of the school is Brett Steele and faculty includes notable architects including Alvin Huang, Wes Jones, Lorcan O'Herlihy and Lawrence Scarpa.